jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 ## Closing thoughts

-As you have seen, the canonical Flux architecture is one way of implementing CQRS in a system.
+As you have seen, we can think about the canonical Flux architecture in terms familiar in CQRS.

 There are several object roles in CQRS.